jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ### Recommendation

-What is said here is, however, just a theoretical analysis.
-We recommend simulation and experiments to confirm what strategies would provide the best end-user and energy performance.
+The techniques described above have been based on theoretical analysis.
+There is a need for further simulations and experiments to confirm what strategies would provide the best end-user and energy performance.
 This may be work that fits within the IRTF SUSTAIN research group.